 Spousal support is money paid by one spouse to the other.
 The purpose of spousal support is to help maintain the lower earner until that person is able to get on his or her feet.
 Spousal support can conceivably go on long after your divorce has been finalized.
 In fact, it is possible a “permanent” order for spousal support will go on for the rest of your life.

-For this reason, it is important that when you hire a family law attorney to represent you in your divorce, it is someone who knows both the law and the court.
+For this reason, it is important that when you hire an attorney to represent you in your divorce, it is someone who knows both the law and the court.
 Widely known by attorneys, but not often discussed with clients is the idea that local attorneys have an advantage in litigation.
 They have already developed a rapport with the court, who- so long as the attorney has a good reputation- gives them an edge.
 Courts are much more likely to listen to the attorney in the case that has been proven to be honest and trustworthy.
 Family Law Matters has an excellent reputation both with local counsel and the courts.
 This helps us leverage our name to get our clients the best result.
 Contact one of our family law attorneys to learn more about alimony.

 Duration of Spousal Support